 If you have health concerns outside the normal opening hours of your GP surgery, appropriate NHS help is available from a number of places:

-NHS 111 is a dedicated telephone service available 24 hours a day, 365 days per year and is available by dialling 111 from any telephone.
+NHS 111 is a dedicated service available 24 hours a day, 365 days a year and is available by dialling 111 from any telephone or you can go online to 111.nhs.uk (for assessment of people aged 5 and over only).

 The service provides easy access to healthcare services and information when you need healthcare quickly, when the condition is urgent but not life threatening.